MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 **TestModule** module and a cmdlet from the **Microsoft.PowerShell.Utility** module.

 Because functions take precedence over cmdlets, the `Get-Date` function from the **TestModule** module runs, instead of the `Get-Date` cmdlet.
-To run the original version of `Get-Date` you must qualify the command name with the module name.
+To run the original version of `Get-Date`, you must qualify the command name with the module name.

 For more information about command precedence in PowerShell, see [about_Command_Precedence](about/about_Command_Precedence.md).